nemethviktor/GeoTagNinja/readme.md

 ## Possible Issues & Solutions

 - You get an "unauthorized" error when pulling data from the GeoNames API:
+	- I've been told that by default the API usage is disabled for (some?) new accounts.
+In that case you have to activate the free web service ---> After registering and clicking the link in the activation email, you still need to activate your account for using web services.
+To do so, go to your "Manage Account" page [ [http://www.geonames.org/manageaccount](http://www.geonames.org/manageaccount) ] make sure your email shows up correctly.
+From here, click the "Free Webservice" activation link.
-	- Make sure you have provided a valid username and password for GeoNames in the Settings.
+	- Make sure you have provided a valid username and password for GeoNames in the `Settings`.
 For username _do not_ use your email address but just the username itself.
 If you think you've done everything correctly, do the following:
 		- If you need screenshots for the below visit [this](https://github.com/nemethviktor/GeoTagNinja/issues/13#issuecomment-1305805110) ticket reply.
 		- Download & install the newest sqlitebrowse from [here](https://download.sqlitebrowser.org/) (any version will do)
 		- Open sqlitebrowser and then in it open the file C:\Users\YOURUSERNAME\AppData\Roaming\GeoTagNinja\database.sqlite